-The following funding opportunities will begin accepting 2020 CDBG application on July 1, 2020.
-Applicants may submit 2020 applications year until June 30, 2021 or as otherwise directed by the Department.
+The following funding opportunities will begin accepting 2021 CDBG application on July 1, 2021.
+Applicants may submit 2021 applications year until June 30, 2022 or as otherwise directed by the Department.

 - Economic Development

-- Emergent Threat, Pre-Application Required

 - Tourism Development

-- Water/Wastewater, Pre-Application Required

 - Youth Job Training

-The following funding opportunities have deadlines that the 2020 CDBG Applications must be submitted to the Department by the identified date listed below, application accepted beginning July 1.
+The following funding opportunities have deadlines that the 2021 CDBG Applications must be submitted to the Department by the identified date listed below, application accepted beginning July 1.

-• Downtown Revitalization Full Application: September 15, 2020 • Owner Occupied Rehabilitation Required Pre-Application: July 30, 2020 Full Application: September 30, 2020 • Planning Full Applications: August 30, 2020 • Public Works Full Application: August 15, 2020
+• Downtown Revitalization Full Application: September 15, 2021 • Owner Occupied Rehabilitation Required Pre-Application: July 15, 2021 Full Application: September 15, 2021 • Planning Full Applications: September 1, 2021 2 nd Cycle: TBD • Public Works Full Application: August 15, 2021 Additional Cycles: TBD

-Upon completion of the first cycle application process and availability of funding, the following funding opportunities may conduct a second cycle.
-The Department will issue notice if a second cycle will occur for any of the below funding opportunities.
+Upon completion of the first cycle application process and availability of funding, the following funding opportunities may conduct an additional cycle.
+The Department will issue notice if an additional cycle will occur for any of the below funding opportunities.

-- Downtown Revitalization

-- Planning

-- Public Works
+- Planning - Public Works